AADE Short-Term Rental Declarations: What Greek Hosts Need to Know

 How Channel Managers and Filoxenos Fit In

 Channel managers (like Smoobu, Beds24, Hosthub) manage your bookings across multiple platforms.
-However, they do not automatically generate reports in the format required by AADE.
-Filoxenos connects to your channel manager and generates clean reports in CSV, XLSX, XML, or PDF that your accountant can use to file declarations.
+However, they do not automatically generate reports in the format required by AADE or your accountant.

 ⚠️ Disclaimer: This content is for informational purposes only and does not constitute tax or legal advice.